The Feast of the Holy Innocents, Martyrs ~ Tuesday, December 28, 2021

 Alfred Delp, S.J.
 The Shaking Reality of Advent / translated by the Plough Publishing Company

-There sometimes can be a lot of depression swirling around at Christmastime especially at the end of this loooong year when most of us have had to spend long days and nights pent up in our homes.
-I’ve talked to several friends who spoke to me about their loneliness in the past couple of days.
+There sometimes can be a lot of depression swirling around at Christmastime especially at the end of these loooong years when most of us have had to spend long days and nights pent up in our homes.
+I’ve talked to several friends who spoke to me about their loneliness in during the holidays

 Some of us can feel lonelier because we’re expected to be cheerful and we may just not feel much Christmas joy, but instead may feel plain down in the dumps or like diving into the bottom of a bottle.